MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Justin Bour was used almost exclusively in a platoon role last season, seeing just 30 plate appearances against left-handed pitching and hitting .233 with a .533 OPS and zero home runs.

-This year has been a different story entirely, as he's batting .340 with a 1.161 OPS and six home runs against southpaws in 57 plate appearances and that's helped him take his offensive game to another level.
+This year has been a different story entirely, as he's batting .340 with a 1.161 OPS and six home runs against southpaws in 57 plate appearances.
+That's helped him take his offensive game to another level.

-The 29-year-old is a great story as a former 25th-round pick and a minor league Rule 5 selection who has clawed his way up the ladder to earn his spot in the Miami Marlins lineup and he's enjoying a true breakout season here in 2017.
+The 29-year-old is a great story as a former 25th-round pick and a minor league Rule 5 selection who has clawed his way up the ladder to earn his spot in the Miami Marlins lineup, and he's enjoying a true breakout season here in 2017.

 9. Logan Morrison, Tampa Bay Rays (Preseason Rank: NR)